 When they finally make it to the ride aspect, it’s a bit interesting.
-Parts of it are actually really interesting material for a haunted house ride like shoving riders with a moving wall into what seems like a bottomless pit of spikes when the floor they’re standing on is actually glass.
+Parts of it are actually really interesting features for a haunted house ride like shoving riders with a moving wall into what seems like a bottomless pit of spikes when the floor they’re standing on is actually glass.
 And the next room has the maniac of the mansion telling them to sit down to dinner and eat when the food is alive.
 Then the ride turns into a typical tracked ride with pop up ghosts and skulls and stuff.

 Them being trapped in a haunted house ride is also a pretty interesting set up.
-Some of the time it seems like something supernatural could actually be occurring in the house yet the other half is filled with various theme park aspects of the ride like finding prop rooms and control panels.
+Some of the time it seems like something supernatural could actually be occurring in the house, yet the other half is filled with various theme park aspects of the ride like finding prop rooms and control panels.
 It allows the plot to hang in the air that maybe there could be something weird going on, but it could also be explained away through logic.

 I will admit that Roger’s prank even kinda fooled me for a minute.
 However, from the instant that you meet the maniac, you know exactly how it will end.
 And I gotta say, while the revenge on Roger and the others was pretty nice, the whole ‘the maniac was a real ghost the whole time’ just makes no sense…or it’s just stupid.